../orgfiles/navbar5.htm

 A set of Arts & Crafts silver teaspoons with enamelled terminals.

-Marked of Goldsmiths & Silversmiths.
+Marked for Goldsmiths & Silversmiths.
 Hallmarks for London 1902.

 Size: Length 11.3 cm.
 (New, blue leather, fitted case)